lo-language/velo/README.md

-Exa is a message-oriented programming language designed to make building secure, scalable software simple.
-To learn about the Exa language, see the [docs](docs).
+Exa is a simple and practical programming language designed for building secure, scalable software systems in the real world – where failures are commonplace and testability is essential.

+The central thesis of Exa is that with proper isolation between modules, security and concurrency - two notoriously difficult aspects of software engineering neglected by virtually all popular languages - are free.
+Not just easy, but an automatic consequence of modularity.
+And this isn't even a new idea.

+The language rests on a simple and intuitive model of computation - communicating event loops - and is designed to feel familiar despite rejecting some core assumptions shared by most languages; Exa is a friendly syntax wrapping radically different semantics:

+- All modules are totally isolated from each other, except for asynchronous requests.
+- Failure is a clear, simple, first-class concept: every request can succeed or fail.
+- All procedures can be invoked synchronously or asynchronously at the caller's discretion.
+- There are no classes; objects are derived from procedure environments rather than data structures - you can't hold a direct reference to an object, only an interface to it.

+To learn about the language, see the [docs](docs).

+#### Implementation

 This is an implementation of Exa as a transpiler to JavaScript.
 The exa "binary" is a load-and-go compiler, but you can also use it to generate Node.js executables.
 Modules are parsed and compiled when loaded.